-Rain sets off Indonesia landslide, killing 5 with 38 missing
+Rain sets off Indonesia landslide, killing 9 with 34 missing

-JAKARTA, Indonesia (AP) — Authorities say a landslide triggered by torrential rain has killed at least five people and left 38 others missing on Indonesia’s main island of Java.
+JAKARTA, Indonesia (AP) — Soldiers, police and residents fanned out across a damaged Indonesian village Tuesday, searching in the mud for possible victims of a landslide caused by torrential rain that killed at least nine people and left 34 others missing.

-National Disaster Mitigation Agency spokesman Sutopo Purwo Nugroho said soldiers, police and volunteers fanned out Tuesday across a damaged village of Sirnaresmi in West Java’s Sukabumi district to search the dislodged earth for possible victims.
+Tons of mud that rolled from the surrounding hills late Monday buried 30 houses in Sirnaresmi village of West Java’s Sukabumi district.
+Sixty people who were displaced have fled to a temporary shelter, said Sutopo Purwo Nugroho, the National Disaster Mitigation Agency spokesman.

-The mud that rolled from the surrounding hills late Monday buried 30 houses, leaving 61 people displaced.
+He said more than 500 rescuers have retrieved eight bodies from mounds of mud and pulled out four injured people, including an infant who died in the hospital.
+They are still searching for 34 villagers said to still be missing.

-Nugroho said the rescuers have retrieved five bodies and pulled three injured people from the mud and rushed them to a hospital.
+Authorities struggled to get tractors and other heavy equipment over washed-out roads as heavy rain was hampering search efforts, Nugroho said.
+Television footage showed hundreds of police, soldiers and residents digging through debris with their hands, shovels and hoes.

 Most Read Nation & World Stories